 Ten digital workplace and employee experience insights from Beezy

-The DWG Technology and Research Institute brings together organizations, technology providers and experts to share knowledge, ideas and perspectives securely and confidentially, to significantly improve and reimagine the way we work today and in the future.
+The DWG Institute brings together organizations, technology providers and experts to share knowledge, ideas and perspectives securely and confidentially, to significantly improve and reimagine the way we work today and in the future.

 On March 4, 2021 DWG was joined by Maximo Castagno, Chief Product Officer, Beezy, to discuss optimizing employee experience, particularly in relation to the digital workplace, intranets, Microsoft 365 and Microsoft Viva.

 Evolution in the digital workplace

 The digital workplace and digital employee experience world, as well as the related technology landscape, continue to evolve and change.
 COVID-19, new consumer apps and product announcements such as the launch of Microsoft Viva, can all influence the technology we use for our work.

 One of the aims of DWG Technology and Research Institute Technology Exchanges is to help digital workplace and intranet teams gain knowledge and some perspective on these changes.
 Our latest DWG Institute Technology Exchange, with Beezy’s Maximo Castagno, covered a wide range of different topics, including Microsoft Viva, and gave us some fascinating insights from a product-orientated viewpoint of the digital workplace and employee experience.